HemalathaT2/Sentiment-Analysis-Internship-tasks/README.md

 ## Dataset

-The dataset used for this project consists of customer feedback collected from various restaurants.
+The dataset used for this project consists of customer feedback collected from various restaurants was provided to me by Radix Educational Trust.
 It contains a collection of text reviews along with corresponding sentiment labels.
 The dataset has been preprocessed to remove any irrelevant information and is divided into a training set and a test set for model evaluation.

 ## Naive Bayes Classifier